 Cupcakes

-- Preheat oven to 350 degrees and line a 12 cup muffin pan with cupcake liners.
+- Preheat oven to 350°F and line a 12 cup cupcake pan with cupcake liners.

-- In a separate bowl, sift together the flour, cocoa powder, espresso powder, baking soda, and salt.
+- In a separate bowl, sift together the flour, cocoa powder, baking powder, baking soda, and salt.

 - Mix half of the dry ingredients into the egg mixture, then add in the buttermilk and vinegar.
 Once incorporated, add in the remaining dry ingredients and mix until just combined.